Sunday, September 20, 2015

 A SPECTACULAR HOMMAGE TO THE ELITES

-STREET SIGNS, ALMOST THE ONLY EXAMPLE OF POPULAR ENERGY....*
+STREET SIGNS, RARE EXAMPLES OF POPULAR ENERGY....*

-The study of a 17th-century statesman (Jean-Baptiste Colbert, who headed the economy toward 1660-1680.
+The study of Jean-Baptiste Colbert, who headed the economy in about 1660-1680.

-...with details like these:
+With details like these:

 But...